Physicslibrary/Threejs-WebXR-67P/README.md

 # Making Threejs-WebXR-67P (Feb 10, 2020)

 # (Update) Feb 20, 2021.
-This section is out of date.
-May be useful as a reference.
-Its purpose is to show how to use a Raspberry Pi (with built-in wifi) to serve a webpage to an Oculus Quest. "sudo apt-get install http-server -g" no longer work on lastest Raspberry Pi OS.
-Will be updated after experimenting with Raspberry Pi OS image.<br>
+This section shows how to use a Raspberry Pi (with built-in wifi) to serve a webpage to an Oculus Quest. "sudo apt-get install http-server -g" is not working on latest Raspberry Pi OS.
+An alternative is websocketd to serve a webpage (websocketd can pipe sensor readings from a Raspberry Pi gpio to a websocket easily with python or C.<br>

 This section assumes users know what a Raspberry Pi single-board computer is and how to use a Linux terminal.
+Threejs-WebXR-67P is developed on a Raspberry Pi Model 3B+ by coding three.js html5 files.<br>

-Threejs-WebXR-67P is developed on a Raspberry Pi Model 3B+ by coding three.js HTML5 files and Node.js to serve them:
+The following link is for reference.
+This is where the author first learned about Node.js http-server.<br>

 [https://threejs.org/docs/index.html#manual/en/introduction/How-to-run-things-locally](https://threejs.org/docs/index.html#manual/en/introduction/How-to-run-things-locally)